 If you find yourself constantly tired and reaching for yet another coffee or soda for a pick-me-up, stop.
 Your body might actually need more replenishing water than caffeine to stay alert.
 "I find dehydration can quickly sap a person of energy and have us reaching for food and often caffeinated beverages," Liz Bloom, RD, says.
 Instead, pour yourself a glass of water and be sure you're drinking at least 64 ounces a day.
 Bloom recommends reaching for detox water to keep you sipping all day long.
 "Choosing foods such as citrus, frozen berries, cucumbers and fresh herbs can add a burst of flavor to water and release some of the nutritional benefits within those foods while providing hydration and therefore sustained energy," she adds.

 Drastically cutting carbs is a common fad diet people turn to when they're looking to lose weight quickly.
-After all, each gram of carb holds on to about one gram of water, so when people cut carbs they lose water weight and think they are losing fat.
-However, carbs are essential for energy—White says one of the biggest mistakes he sees people make when trying to lose weight is they all but eliminate carbs and therefore have no energy to make it through the day, let alone hit the gym.
+After all, each gram of carb holds on to about one gram of water, so when people cut carbs they also lose water weight and think they're losing fat.
+However, carbs are essential for energy.
+White says one of the biggest mistakes he sees people make when trying to lose weight is they eliminate carbs and therefore have no energy to make it through the day, let alone hit the gym.

 But not all carbs are created equal.
 You should be getting your carbohydrates from complex sources, such as whole grains, vegetables, and fruit.
-Even if you're trying to lose weight, White recommends carbs still making up 45-65 percent of your daily calorie intake: somewhere between 100 and 200 grams, depending on your caloric needs.
+Even if you're trying to lose weight, White recommends carbs still make up 45-65 percent of your daily calorie intake.
+That's somewhere between 100 and 200 grams, depending on your caloric needs.
 Otherwise, you could find yourself feeling tired, sluggish, and irritable.